28 hours of battle in Mosul

 1:44 p.m.

 We are out.
 We are so fortunate.
 All we can think of are the families, those kids, the fear on their faces.
-The soldiers who are still fighting, the knowledge that it will only get worse..
+The soldiers who are still fighting, the knowledge that it will only get worse.